JobAds-FWFProject/Ground-Truth-CHR2024/README.md

 - job_offer for job offers,
 - job_search for job searches,
 - service_offer for somebody offering services,
-- vermittlung for job ads of
+- vermittlung for job ads from mediation offices,
 - heading for a heading indicating that a job ads sections starts,
 - indicators for more general headings indicating that an ads section starts.